Please read the detailed guidance below to ensure all activities are conducted in a safe and hygienic way.

 Such services should always be notified to your insurer, and any special conditions requested by them complied with.

 Yes.
-Donating blood is an essential activity, and travelling to give blood is allowed.
+Donating blood is an essential activity, and has been permitted in churches throughout lockdown.

 Please consult Housing Justice, which has detailed specific advice for night shelters.